killbill/killbill-payment-test-plugin/README.md

 ## Kill Bill Backward Compatible Configuration

-This should be ignored as this will be depracated
+This should be ignored as this will be deprecated.